Graph Analysis Using a GPU-based Parallel Algorithm: Quantum Clustering: Application

-\subsubsection{Cora\&Cora-ML\&Citeseer datasets}
+\subsubsection{Cora \& Cora-ML \& Citeseer datasets}

-The Cora dataset is citation network of 2708 scientific publications and 5278 citation relationships covering important topics in the field of computer science, including 7 classes, i.e., machine learning, artificial intelligence, databases, networks, information retrieval, linguistics, and interdisciplinary fields.
+The Cora dataset is kind of citation network of 2708 scientific publications and 5278 citation relationships covering important topics in the field of computer science, including 7 classes, i.e., machine learning, artificial intelligence, databases, networks, information retrieval, linguistics, and interdisciplinary fields.
 Each node represents a paper, and the edges between nodes represent citation relationships.
-The dataset also includes feature vectors for each paper, representing the word frequency of each paper.

 The Cora-ML dataset is a variant of the Cora dataset, which is a citation network containing 2995 scientific publications and 8158 citation relationships where each node represents a paper and edges represent citation relationships.
 The difference between Cora-ML and Cora is that Cora-ML also includes category labels for papers in the machine learning field.